Queen Elizabeth Scholarship Program

 Applications are only evaluated once the application deadline has closed.
 Applicants are encouraged to attend a QES information session and/or contact the Global Initiatives Officer prior to applying to these programs.

-If you have any questions or concerns about any of the information on this page, or need clarification on application instructions, contact the Global Initiatives Officer, Aziza Virani at email@example.com or phone 416-978-8774.
+If you have any questions or concerns about this scholarship, contact the Global Initiatives Officer, Aziza Virani at email@example.com or phone 416-978-8774.